BASTAcode/BASTA/docs/contributing.rst

 * Use the imperative mood ("Move cursor to..." not "Moves cursor to..." or "Moved cursor to...")
 * Limit the first line to 72 characters or less

-Merge requests
+Pull requests
 ^^^^^^^^^^^^^^

-* When you make the merge request, it is very important to set the target branch to ``devel``.
+* When you make the pull request, it is important to set the target branch to ``devel``.
 Be sure to do this as the first thing, since your description text will disappear then you change the target.
 * If the new-feature is still a work-in-progress, please state so in the title of the merge request (e.g. 'WIP: Resample corner plots').
 When your branch is ready to be merged, please remove the 'WIP' in the title of your merge request.
 * If applicable, refer to the issue(s) your merge request will fix.